In this article, we dive into what you should do to build business credit without using a personal guarantee. Read on!

 Another account to consider is a traditional business note that has fixed payments over a defined period of time.
 These can be used for larger asset purchases or even acquisitions.
 While these require a greater business history, obtaining and paying on time with these notes can prove useful in obtaining financing later.

-The more you are able grow your businesses credit, the more trusted your business will become, in turn allowing your business to obtain financing that much easier.
+The more you are able build business credit without using a personal guarantee, the more trusted your business will become, in turn allowing your business to obtain financing that much easier.

 The reason you want to choose these paths in obtaining credit for your business is first; it will allow you business to obtain its own credit profile.
 Doing this is important because many businesses utilize leverage and if done properly, can be an effective asset to your business.

 Secondly, you will decouple your personal finances from your business finances utilizing these methods.
 Unless you’re running your business as a sole proprietorship, there should be your corporate entity between creditors and your personal assets.

 Ensure you are utilizing your Federal tax number when obtaining these financing options.